larvuz2/3D-controller/README.md

 ## 🧠 How It Works

-1. The application initializes the Three.js scene and Rapier physics world
+1. The application initializes the Three.js scene with a realistic water surface and sky
+2. Islands with trees and vegetation are created and positioned above the water
-2. A character is created with both a visual representation (Three.js) and a physics body (Rapier)
+3. A character is created with both a visual representation (Three.js) and a physics body (Rapier)
+4. Buoyancy forces are applied to objects below the water level to simulate floating
-3. Input from the keyboard and mouse is captured and processed
+5. Input from the keyboard and mouse is captured and processed
-4. The physics simulation applies forces to the character based on input
-5. The character's position and rotation are updated based on the physics simulation
+6. The character's position and rotation are updated based on the physics simulation
-6. The camera follows the character's movement
+7. The camera follows the character's movement
-7. The scene is rendered at each animation frame
+8. The scene is rendered at each animation frame, with the water's surface animated

 ## 🤝 Contributing